 To support faculty retention, we focused on culture change initiatives*.
 Through carefully crafted workshops, AdvanceRIT has led efforts which promote culture change towards a more inclusive and vibrant learning and work environment.
 This culture aligns with our university’s core values and strategic plan and will enable RIT to attract, retain, and advance top-tier faculty.

-Over the grant period, AdvanceRIT hosted 39 events on enhancing and improving campus culture including: unconscious bias education workshops, bystander awareness workshops using interactive theater, and ground rule discussions.
-Audiences have reached 628 unique participants (62% women, 38% men) and have included campus leaders, members of RIT’s Academic Senate, promotion/tenure committees, staff, department chairs, and faculty.
-In AY 2018, we hosted an additional 10 events with over 500 participants.
+To date, AdvanceRIT has hosted 50 workshops on enhancing and improving campus culture including: unconscious bias education workshops, bystander awareness workshops using interactive theater, and ground rule discussions.
+Audiences have reached 850 unique participants (59% women) and have included campus leaders, members of RIT’s Academic Senate, promotion/tenure committees, staff, entire departments and colleges, senior design coaches/sponsors, undergraduate and graduate students, department chairs, and faculty.

 Faculty retention efforts have resulted in the development of Connectivity Series for Women of Color, the successful P&T SMARTS* program designed for faculty of color with broad offerings to all faculty, the recently launched allofus@RIT* organization which hosts events which engage thoughtful campus change agents, and the successful Connectivity Series for Deaf and Hard of Hearing Women Faculty* which has been expanded to include offerings for all members of the National Technical Institute for the Deaf.